Lisp-Stat/documentation/content/en/docs/Tutorials/basics.md

 developed as a standardized and improved successor of Maclisp.
 By the early 1980s several groups were already at work on diverse successors to MacLisp: Lisp Machine Lisp (aka ZetaLisp), Spice Lisp, NIL and S-1 Lisp.
-Common Lisp sought to unify, standardise, and extend the features of these MacLisp dialects.
+Common Lisp sought to unify, standardize, and extend the features of these MacLisp dialects.
 Common Lisp is not an implementation, but rather a language specification.
 Several implementations of the Common Lisp standard are available, including